Jimmy90s/Jimmy90s/README.md

  # :sunny:  👋
  Hi, I’m James Laurie and I’m interested in starting a career in Data Analysis / Data Science 💻

+Alwaying learning something new and having fun doing it.

- :sunnny: Constantly learning and 🥇 Trained in:
+🥇 Trained in:
 -  ✴ SQL
 -  ✴ Python
 -  ✴ Excel